Posted in 2020-2029, Film Review

 Director: Ari Aster

 Dani (Pugh) is going through an extremely difficult time in her life in the wake of an unimaginable personal tragedy, and it’s having an adverse effect on her relationship with her boyfriend Christian (Reynor).
-When she finds out he’s heading off to Sweden with a few of their friends for a festival that only happens once every 90 years, she decides to join them hoping to take her mind off things.
+When she finds out he’s heading off to Sweden with a few of their friends for a festival that only happens once every 90 years, she decides to join them, hoping to take her mind off things.
 Upon arrival, while things start off nice and peaceful, it doesn’t take long for things to go sour as the festival quickly descends into a hellish nightmare, basking in the hot Swedish Summer sun.

 There is no sense of urgency in which Aster chooses to tell his story.
 His screenplay deliberately bides its time so this enables each act of the film to serve a purpose to the story, though this slow pace could be problematic to some viewers.
-The first act is solely concentrated on Dani’s testing relationship with Christian that is on the brink of collapse, fuelling a sense of dread for Dani that lingers throughout the film.
+The first act is solely concentrated on Dani’s testing relationship with Christian, which is on the brink of collapse, fuelling a sense of dread for Dani that lingers throughout the film.
 Through all of the ensuing horror that the festival’s activities bring later on in the film, the relationship of these two people is at the centre of this sun-soaked nightmare.

-Thematically thought-provoking, and visually immaculate, with a haunting but powerful lead performance from Florence Pugh.
-Ari Aster’s second foray into horror film-making is a beautiful nightmare come to life.
+Thematically thought-provoking and visually immaculate, with a haunting but powerful lead performance from Florence Pugh.
+Ari Aster’s second foray into horror filmmaking is a beautiful nightmare come to life.